 ***A map showing the defined catchment area is available from the Local Authority upon request.

 ****In the event of over-subscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given the highest priority.
 Essex County Council will supply straight line distances as defined in the Primary Education in Essex booklet.

 Exceptional medical circumstances (supported by medical evidence) may override the above.

 Unsuccessful applications will be given the right to appeal against the refusal of a place at the school.
-Information about how to appeal will be provided at the relevant time.
+Information about how to appeal can be found on the Essex County Council website.